We Support the Protection of Natural Areas

 Ecuador: Amazon and Key Biodiversity Habitats

-In Ecuador, we carried out a series of projects that created new protected areas in three environments: the Ecuadorian Amazon, cloud forests and dry forests.
-In 2020, we co-financed the work that led to the creation of the Santiago Municipal Protected Area of more than 13,000 hectares, declared in March 2021.
+• In 2020, we co-financed the work of Naturaleza y Cultura that led to the creation of the Santiago Municipal Protected Area of more than 13,000 hectares, declared in March 2021.
 The reserve preserves extremely rich adjacent cloud forests and is a source of water for 15,000 people.

-In 2021, we financially supported efforts to create the Santa Elena regional reserve, which could reach 250,000 hectares, including large areas of intact Tumbesian dry forests, recognized for their wide range of endemic species.
-We also financed the purchase of more than 76 hectares of cloud forest in Ecuador’s Nirmala Valley, which supports one of the last remaining groves of giant Podocarpus trees, giving this land the distinction of having the highest carbon mass of any site in South America.
+• We also financed the purchase of more than 190 acres of cloud forest in Ecuador’s Numbala Valley, by Naturaleza y Cultura.
+This area in Numbala supports one of the last remaining groves of giant Podocarpus trees, giving this land the distinction of having the highest carbon mass of any site in South America.